grafana/agent/docs/rfcs/xxxx-integrations-in-operator.md

 configured similarly to a `ServiceMonitor`, though without settings for endpoint port and path.

-IntegrationsMonitor use `http_sd_config` and the SD endpoint described in the previous section.
+IntegrationMonitor use `http_sd_config` and the SD endpoint described in the previous section.
 The full set of returned integrations will be filtered down to the set to scrape based on the definition of the IntegrationMonitor and the metalabels of the discovered target.